Famous Bass Singers: 21 of the Most Talented Ones

 Larry Graham

-Larry Graham is one of the most famous bass singers in history.
-He is known for his work with Sly and the Family Stone, as well as his solo career.
-Graham was a pioneer of funk music, and he helped to create the slap bass style that is so popular today.
+Larry Graham, known for his work with Sly and the Family Stone, was a pioneer of funk music.
+Discover how Graham helped create the slap bass style that remains popular today.

 Nick Massi